jjkrasnick/jjkrasnick/README.md

 My diverse academic background and practical experience make me a strong candidate for SDE/SWE/Quant positions.
 I am excited to bring my skills to bear on innovative projects in these fields.

-Please contact and connect with me on my [LinkedIn](https://www.linkedin.com/in/jjkrasnick) if you want to learn more!
+Don't hesitate to contact me on my [LinkedIn](https://www.linkedin.com/in/jjkrasnick) if you want to learn more!

 <img algin="center" alt="Coding" width="300" src="https://cdn.dribbble.com/users/2131993/screenshots/4948736/thoughtworks-gif_dribbble.gif">